kmbrandt94/js-data/README.md

 ## Assignment Goals:

 - gain a deeper appreciation for how JavaScript variables are created scoped
-- create a JSON Data to represent an object
+- create JSON Data to represent an object
 - build a objects from JSON data
-- use DOM methods to add HTML to display the object
+- use jQuery Ajax methods to add HTML to display the object

 ## GitHub Repository
 https://github.com/htc-ccis2591/js-data/